 Smart Moves is an engaging, interactive and easy to use programme for the classroom which has been developed in consultation with teachers and young people and is based on the Resilience Framework (Hart and Blincow) and the school resources developed and published with Hove Park School, Boing-boing and YoungMinds.

-The training explains the theory behind the material and how to deliver the programme.
-Thanks to grant funding we are able to offer Surrey based training free of charge this academic year as well as a limited fund to cover student books.
+The training explains the theory behind the material and how to deliver the program.
+Thanks to grant funding we are able to offer funded Surrey training this academic year as well as a limited fund to cover student books.
 Teacher packs include full lesson plans, material lists and resources for staff.

-For other areas in the UK the cost of the Smart Moves books and teacher packs is £1.50 – £2 per book plus delivery.
-Books can be ordered once training has been completed.
-For more information on Smart Moves, arrranging local training and training cost please contact us at firstname.lastname@example.org
+For other areas in the UK the cost of 32 Smart Moves books and a teacher guide is £50.50 including delivery.
+For more information on Smart Moves, online or local training please contact us at email@example.com

 The Smart Moves Programme helps students to develop life long resilience which helps address some common anxieties when transitioning from year 6 to year 7.
 Using consistent language and models across the school phases helps young people to embed the newly learned resilience skills.